 Question 1.
 Can we create our own playlist or request songs to be played?

-Answer: Yes, we encourage all of our clients to fill out our music planning sheet that will have the genres of music you prefer, as well as a list of favorite artists and any must-play or do-not-play songs!
+Answer: Absolutely!
+We encourage all of our clients to fill out our music planning sheet that will have the genres of music you prefer, as well as a list of favorite artists and any must-play or do-not-play songs!
 We do not charge extra to create your playlist.
 We have a huge online music library that has all genres of music.
 We even have a helpful "popular songs" section, which provides guidance and suggestions for key moments songs, such as first dance songs, father/daughter songs, etc. This is your wedding and you should be able to decide what we play!

 Question 2: How many people will be working the day of our wedding or event?